leonvanbokhorst/journey-from-perceptron-to-chatgpt/README.md

 - Exploration of different activation functions
 - Classification with MLPs (comparison of architectures and mini-batch training)
 - PyTorch implementation of MLPs with automatic differentiation

+### Module 3: Recurrent Neural Networks and Sequence Modeling

+- Basic RNN implementation from scratch with NumPy
+- Time series prediction using RNNs
+- Character-level language model for text generation
+- RNN implementations using PyTorch, including a manual RNN cell and LSTM

 ## Contributing